On the Keevash-Knox-Mycroft Conjecture

 The similar decision problem for Hamilton cycles (spanning cycles) has also been studied.
 First, it is well-known that it is NP-complete to determine if a (2-)graph has a Hamilton cycle.
 A $k$-graph $C$ is called a tight cycle if its vertices can be listed in a cyclic order so that the edges are all consecutive $k$-tuples.
-For tight Hamilton cycles in dense $k$-graphs, it is shown that there is no such hardness gap as for perfect matchings.
-That is, it is showed that by R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS08} for $n$-vertex $k$-graph $H$, if $\delta_{k-1}(H)\ge (1/2+o(1))n$ then $H$ contains a tight Hamilton cycle, i.e., the decision problem is trivially in P; on the other hand, Garbe and Mycroft~\cite{GaMy} showed that there exists a constant $C$ such that if $\delta_{k-1}(H)\ge n/2-C$, then the decision problem of tight Hamilton cycles is NP-complete.
-However, such hardness gap is shown to exist for looser cycles~\cite{GaMy}.
+For tight Hamilton cycles in dense $k$-graphs under minimum $(k-1)$-degree condition, it is known that the interval on the minimum $(k-1)$-degree condition for \emph{being non-trivially in $P$} has a sublinear length, unlike the interval $[n/k, n/2]$ for the perfect matching case.
+Indeed, it was shown by R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS08} that for an $n$-vertex $k$-graph $H$, if $\delta_{k-1}(H)\ge (1/2+o(1))n$ then $H$ contains a tight Hamilton cycle, i.e., the decision problem is trivially in P (the $o(n)$ term is eliminated for $k=3$~\cite{RRS11}); on the other hand, Garbe and Mycroft~\cite{GaMy} showed that there exists a constant $C$ such that if $\delta_{k-1}(H)\ge n/2-C$, then the decision problem of tight Hamilton cycles is NP-complete.
+However, such an interval of linear length is shown to exist for looser cycles~\cite{GaMy}.